 When the daffodils have finished their bloom in late spring and you are ready to plant your planters with late spring/summer flowers, remove the bulbs from their temporary home and place into large onion storage bags.
-Ideally, you want to disturb the roots as little as possible, but realistically, it would waste a lot of bags to bag entire root balls, so I shake off most of the dirt and place bulbs about 8-12 per bag.
+Ideally, you should disturb the roots as little as possible (but realistically, it would waste a lot of bags to bag entire root balls, so I shake off most of the dirt and place bulbs about 8-12 per bag).

 Dig a trench in your yard or garden (pick an easy place to water) about as deep as the hole you removed your bulbs from.
 Place bags in the trench, foliage all leaning to one side of the trench, and cover with dirt.
-Be sure the tops of the bags are several inches above the soil line.
+Be sure the tops of the bags are several inches above the soil line so they remain visible after the foliage has died back in late summer.
 Water well, and continue to water regularly.
 Plants disturbed like this in the middle of their growing season will need plenty of water to reestablish roots and grow.
 I go ahead and feed mine a few times during the summer, until they die back completely.